retr0nade/Desklog.io-Effortrak-Tracker/README.md

     └─ Right-click menu with quick actions

 ✔ Multi-Platform Support
-    └─ Compatible with Windows, macOS, and Linux
+    └─ Compatible with Windows and macOS
 ```

 ---